IT Department History

 Back then the IT Department was called "Data Processing".
 That name stuck through the mid 1980s, then the name changed to Management Information Systems (MIS), that was around the same time the City started getting "Micro Computers" (Personal Computers, PC’s, or Desktop computers), and "Macro Computers" (that were about the size of a small desk).

-It was in the mid 1980’s that the City also began networking computers, initially with "daisy chain" networking that was reliant on every computer being in the network (or else every computer in the chain after one that was disconnected would also be disconnected).
+It was also in the mid 1980’s that the City also began networking computers, initially with "daisy chain" networking that was reliant on every computer being in the network (or else every computer in the chain after one that was disconnected would also be disconnected).
 Then around 1990 the City switched to Ethernet networking technologies, where if one computer was removed from the network, it wouldn’t take any other computers off the network.
+By the early 2000's the City began adding WiFi access points to accommodate emerging technologies.

 In the early, to mid-1990s the Department’s named changed again, to Information Systems (IS).